Clean and Lubricate Brake Calipers (Non-Performance Brakes)

 -

-expand the brake pads and compress the pistons back into the front LH
+Remove the brake pads from the front

-caliper.
+LH caliper.

 -